animalCodes/ab_lang_comparisons/CONTRIBUTING.md

 When contributing to this project, please adhere to the following rules:

-* **Folder layout**: Applications must be contained within their own folders, so the "hello world" program written in C must be located in `/code/c/hello_world`, and nothing else.
+* **Folder layout**: All contributions must adhere to the folder layout noted in README.md, so the "hello world" program written in C must be located in `/code/c/hello_world`, and nothing else.

 * **File / Folder naming**: All folders and files should use *snake_case*.
 Exceptions are actual code files, which should follow the language's conventions, (Main.java, Program.cs, etc.)

-* **Entry points**: All languages have a `runner.sh` file which simplifies running the code, to ensure these work make sure that the file containing the entry point of each implementation is named according to the below mapping:

-* C: `main.c`
-* C++: `main.cpp`
-* C#: `Program.cs`
-* denoJS/Node.js: `app.js`
-* Go: `main.go`
-* Java: `Main.java`
-* Kotlin: `Main.kt`
-* Ruby: `script.rb`
-* Rust: `main.rs`
-* Other: `main.(extension)`
+## Implementations

-Each entry point must have a prominent "header comment" containing the text `{lang} {specification}`.
+* The main file of each implementation must have a prominent "header comment" containing the text `{lang} {specification}`.
 For example `C hello_world`.

 * **Libraries**: This project is intended to show what it is like to code in various languages, so in general no third-party libraries or frameworks.
 Only the standard library should be used.
 Exceptions:
     * Tools that are very commonly used. (for instance Cargo with Rust) if it is likely programmers will use a tool, it should be demonstrated.
     * Where the program would be prohibitively difficult to implement otherwise, in which case libraries may be used, but please keep to a minimum.

-* **Comments**: In general, comments should be avoided where possible to avoid clutter.
-The exception to this is when an implementation uses an unusual feature or otherwise where the code is unclear, in which case a note should be added explaining what is going on.
+* **Comments**: Try to keep comments to a minimum so as not to clutter source code.
+Additionally, comments should state *why* something is being done, not *what*.

 * **Packages**: For languages that require packages, ideally use a name similar to "comparisons.{language}.{project}".
-E.G. "comparisons.java.helloworld", but if something else would fit better with the language, please use that instead.
+For example, "comparisons.java.helloworld".
+Whatever format is used, ensure the relevant `runner.sh` script will be able to recognise it.

-* **Impossibilities**: In the case where it is literally impossible to implement a demo in a language, a file named "no_code.md" should be written in its place which explains why it is impossible to implement.
+* **Impossibilities**: In the case where it is literally impossible to implement a specification in a language, a file named "no_code.md" should be written in its place which explains why it is impossible to implement.

 ## Specifications

-* When contributing a new spec, make sure it follows the format in `/spec/template.md`, and that it can be implemented in atleast *most* languages - preferably all!
+* When contributing a new specification, make sure it follows the format in `/spec/template.md`, and that it can be implemented in at least *most* languages - preferably all!

+* Pull requests contributing a new specification should ideally contain an implementation of that specification.

-* In the case where a specification needs to be revised in such a way that current implementations no longer follow it, the "Implemented in" list should be wiped, but the implementations should be kept and updated separately.
+* In the case where a specification needs to be revised in such a way that current implementations no longer follow it, the "Implemented in" list should be reset, but the implementations should be kept and updated separately.

 ## New languages